Sequential seeding in multilayer networks: Results

-The results were dependent on used networks.
-For real networks, the highest differences with $\Delta$ = 5.40 was obtained for N3 (EUAir) network.
+The results depended on the used networks.
+For real networks, the highest difference with $\Delta$ = 5.40 was obtained for N3 (EUAir) network.
 The lowest performance with $\Delta$ = 1.93 sequential seeding achieved for N1 (AUCS) network.
 Even though the overall performance is at different levels for all networks, sequential seeding always outperforms single stage seeding with p-value < 0.05.
 Differences were also observed for synthetic networks.
-For random networks (N5-N7) a growing number of layers resulted in increased performance of sequential seeding with $\Delta$ up to 3.28 for the network with five layers, while for scale-free networks (N8-N10) lower number of layers delivered better results at the levels of 5.35 and 5.65 for two and three layers.
+For random networks (N5-N7) a growing number of layers resulted in increased performance of sequential seeding with $\Delta$ up to 3.28 for the network with five layers, while for scale-free networks (N8-N10) a lower number of layers delivered better results at the level of 5.35 and 5.65 for two and three layers respectively.